Far-Se/tabame/README.md

 2. Extract it in a folder you want.
 3. Open tabame.exe

+### How to uninstall:
+If you installed it with installer.ps1 Open file explorer, in adress bar write `%localappdata%` then delete folder `Tabame`.
+If you manually installed it, delete the folder where you placed it.

+## If you encounter any errors or bugs:
+Please submit a [issue here](https://github.com/Far-Se/tabame/issues), it will be very helpful.
+On my Computer it works, but each PC can be different.

+**Please also provide errors.log file**.
+You can find it here: `%localappdata%/Tabame`.
+Open File Explorer and paste that in Address Bar.

-### Make your own:
+## Make your own:
 This project is open source, which means you can compile your own version.
 1. Install Flutter for Windows
 2. Open Visual Studio Installer, on Individual Components select ATL Dependencies and install.
 3. Open a console in Tabame folder and type `flutter build windows`
 4. The exe is in `build\windows\runner\Release`
-5. You can open vsCode an debug the app.
+5. You can open vsCode and debug the app.

 # Written in Flutter
 Which means it consumes very little resources and disk space.